powerhouse-inc/powerhouse-docs/docs/connect/00-intro.md

 ## Connect's key features

-- Connect functions as a private editor & contributor tool for contributors of open organisations.
+1. **A private editor & contributor tool for contributors of open organisations.**

     It allows teams to manage internal documents with full control over the data ownership.
 Connect is available as stand-alone desktop application or in the cloud.

+2. **Edit and work on different 'document models'**

+    Document models can be selected, customized or build from scratch by organisations and contributors who want to be in total control of their workflows and business domains.

-- Connect offers a navigation menu for adding, synchronising and browsing document drives that are shared within an organisation or are private to the contributor.
+3. **A navigation menu for adding, synchronising and browsing documents**

+    Documents are the key technical primitive in connect and are shared within an organisation or are private to the contributor.
-- Connect allows contributors to edit and work on different 'document model types' selected or defined by the organisation.

 :::info
 Think of Document Models as smart templates.
 Document Models are tools designed to assist and empower people working within DAOs.
 Functioning as a guide that helps you structure your work, ensuring all necessary steps are followed and information is captured correctly.
 Feel free to dive deeper into document models with our [FAQ.](docs/faq/intro.md)